AlCorreia/GeFs/README.md

 # GeFs - Generative Forests in Python

-[Generative Forests](https://arxiv.org/abs/2006.14937) are a class of Probabilistic Circuits (PCs) that subsumes Random Forests.
+[Generative Forests](https://proceedings.neurips.cc/paper/2020/hash/8396b14c5dff55d13eea57487bf8ed26-Abstract.html) are a class of Probabilistic Circuits (PCs) that subsumes Random Forests.
 They maintain the discriminative structure learning and overall predictive performance of Random Forests, while extending them to a full generative model over the joint p(X, y).
 This enhances Random Forests with pricipled methods for

 - Outlier detection
 - Robust classification
 - Inference with missing values

+For a in depth overview of Generative Forests (GeFs) please check our paper [Joints in Random Forests](https://proceedings.neurips.cc/paper/2020/hash/8396b14c5dff55d13eea57487bf8ed26-Abstract.html) in Neurips 2020.

-This repository reproduces the experiments provided in the papers [Joints in Random Forests](https://arxiv.org/abs/2006.14937) and [Towards Robust Classification with Deep Generative Forests](https://arxiv.org/abs/2007.05721).
+This repository reproduces the experiments provided in the papers [Joints in Random Forests](https://proceedings.neurips.cc/paper/2020/hash/8396b14c5dff55d13eea57487bf8ed26-Abstract.html) and [Towards Robust Classification with Deep Generative Forests](https://arxiv.org/abs/2007.05721).
 See the `experiments` folder for the experimental set-up.

 ## Installation

 To install GeFs it suffices to run `pip install .` at the root directory of this repository.
 This project was developed for Python 3 and mostly likely will not run in Python 2.

+### Requirements
+The required packages are installed with pip or are available in `requirements.txt` if you prefer not to install this package via pip.
+We list the requirements here for the sake of completion.
+- numba>=0.49
+- numpy
+- pandas
+- scipy>=1.5
+- sklearn
+- tqdm

 ## Usage